RaymondSWE/ClassQueue/README.md

 ## Project Overview
 ClassQueue is a school project that allowed students to pick their languages or frameworks.
 We chose Spring Boot and Python to demonstrate an event-driven architecture, which is more efficient than constantly streaming data and can earn a High-Performance Mark (HPM).

+The backend server is built with Java and Spring Boot, handling the core logic and interactions.
+Two main worker components, `PublisherWorker` and `ResponderWorker`, manage the communication and processing:
+- **PublisherWorker:** Broadcasts updates to the clients, ensuring they receive the latest queue status and messages.
+- **ResponderWorker:** Handles incoming client requests, processes them, and performs necessary actions like updating queue status and responding to heartbeats.

 ## Reflection
 During development, we maintained a structured workflow with protected main branches, requiring pull requests and code reviews.
 Manual tests were conducted on each branch before merging PRs.
 The project was both enjoyable and educational.